shader_buffers 1.1.0 shader_buffers: ^1.1.0 copied to clipboard

 out vec4 fragColor;

-If are experimenting with ShaderToy shaders, start your code copied from it and at the bottom of the file include main_shadertoy.frag
+If you are experimenting with ShaderToy shaders, start your code copied from it and at the bottom of the file include main_shadertoy.frag

 :